shuzhao-li-lab/espol-workshop/README.md

 ## Day 4.
 1. Application of metabolomics to precision medicine
 2. Metabolite annotation and reporting
-3. How metabolomics is applied to exposome and environmental health
+3. Review of statistical analysis
 4. Hand-on session on MWAS and data presentation
 5. Participant project discussions

 ## Day 5.
 1. Review of metabolomic workflow
-2. Review of statistical analysis
+2. How metabolomics is applied to exposome and environmental health
-3. Review of pathway and network analysis
+3. Integration of metabolomics in Systems biology
-4. Review of data presentation, visualization methods
+4. Review of pathway and network analysis
-5. Integration of metabolomics in Systems biology - lecture
+5. Review of data presentation, visualization methods
 6. Concluding workshop.